On the eigenproblem for Gaussian bridges: Introduction

 and the Brownian bridge with covariance function $\widetilde{K}(s,t)=s\wedge t -st$:

 These formulas are obtained by reduction of the eigenproblem for integral operators to explicitly solvable boundary value problems for ordinary differential equations.
-Similar kind of reduction also works for a number of processes, related to the Brownian motion, putting \eqref{eig} into the framework of Sturm--Liouville type theory \cite{NN04ptrf}.
+Similar kind of reduction also works for a number of processes, related to the Brownian motion, for which \eqref{eig} can be put into the framework of the Sturm-Liouville type theory \cite{NN04ptrf}.

 In this paper we consider the eigenproblem for Gaussian bridges.
 For a {\em base} process $X=(X_t, t\in [0,1])$, the corresponding bridge $\widetilde X=(\widetilde X_t, t\in [0,1])$ is obtained by ``restricting" the trajectories to start and terminate at the given points.
 For Gaussian processes, such restriction amounts to the usual conditioning.
-Hence if $X$ is a centered Gaussian {\em base} process with the starting point $X_0=0$ and covariance function $K(s,t)$, the corresponding zero to zero bridge is the centered Gaussian process
+Hence if $X$ is a centered Gaussian {\em base} process with the starting point $X_0=0$ and covariance function $K(s,t)$, the corresponding zero-to-zero bridge is the centered Gaussian process

 with the covariance function